-Redback Spider Redback Spider Facts
+Redback Spider What is a Redback Spider?

 Redback spiders are found throughout Australia.
 The female is highly venomous, and is easily identified by her jet black pea-shaped body with a distinct red or orange stripe on top — a clear warning to predators (and foolish humans) to keep away.